 Seek emergency medical assistance if:

 - You have severe symptoms, such as severe abdominal pain or watery diarrhea that turns very bloody within 24 hours.

 - You belong to a high-risk group.

 - You suspect botulism poisoning.
 Botulism is a potentially fatal food poisoning that results from the ingestion of a toxin formed by certain spores in food.
 Botulism toxin is most often found in home-canned foods, especially green beans or tomatoes.
-Signs and symptoms of botulism usually begin 12 to 36 hours after eating the contaminated food and may include headache, blurred vision, muscle weakness and eventual paralysis.
-Some people also have nausea and vomiting, constipation, urinary retention, difficulty breathing, and dry mouth.
+Signs and symptoms of botulism usually begin 12 to 36 hours after eating the contaminated food and may include a headache, blurred vision, muscle weakness and eventual paralysis.
+Some people also have nausea and vomiting, constipation, urinary retention, difficulty breathing, and a dry mouth.
 These signs and symptoms require immediate medical attention.

-- Questions and answers about foodborne illness (sometimes called "food poisoning").
-Centers for Disease Control and Prevention. http://www.cdc.gov/foodsafety/facts.html.
+- Foodborne illnesses and germs.
+Centers for Disease Control and Prevention. https://www.cdc.gov/foodsafety/foodborne-germs.html.
 Accessed Jan.
-2, 2015.
+17, 2018.